reacton-js/creaton/README.md

 <br>

 All of the custom and static methods of the bean class discussed earlier are executed in the context of the state object referenced by the **$state** property.
 This object is a [proxy](https://javascript.info/proxy).
 This means that if the requested state does not exist in the given object, then the requested property is searched for in the component itself.
+However, writing a new value always occurs in the state object.

 Thanks to this, any property of the component can be accessed from the state object, such as the [attributes](https://developer.mozilla.org/en-US/docs/Web/API/Element/attributes) property: